-Report a Spammer?
+Ready to Report a Spammer?
 (Read this FIRST...)

-An irritated AskBob reader says: 'Every morning I find a load of unwanted spam emails have been dumped on my inbox.
-They advertise dubious nutritional supplements, fake watches and even attempts to steal my online banking passwords.
+An exasperated AskBob reader says: 'Every morning I get a fresh, steaming load of unwanted spammy emails dumped on my inbox.
+They advertise dubious nutritional supplements, fake watches, and political pitches.
+Some are worse, phishing attempts to steal my online banking passwords or trick me into downloading malware.
 I have tried filtering them out, but they keep on coming.
-I really want to report these crooks, but I don't know how or where.
+I REALLY want to report these crooks, but I don't know how or where.
 Can you help?'
-Read on for my tips on dealing with spammers… |
+Yes, read on for my tips on dealing with spammers...

 Get Mad, Get Even, or Just Press Delete?

 Today I checked my spam folder and found some doozies.
-If I listed any of those subject lines, or even the keywords contained therein, you probably wouldn't have received this message.
-I’m just glad that the 150+ spam emails that arrived in the past 24 hours didn't land in my inbox.
+If I listed some of those subject lines, or even the keywords contained therein, you probably wouldn't have received this message.
+I’m just glad that the 150+ spam emails that arrived in the past 24 hours didn't land directly in my inbox.

 I usually advise people to avoid spam by using filters to keep it out of the inbox as much as possible, and then just press Delete for the ones that sneak through.
 Maybe you're content with this approach, but sometimes the spammers can get under your skin, and make you want to do something more.
-If you want to proactively do something to reduce spam and/or help get spammers off the Internet, you can report a spam and spammers to organizations dedicated to snuffing out this electronic menace.
+If you want to proactively do something to reduce spam and/or help get spammers off the Internet, you can report spam and spammers to organizations dedicated to snuffing out this electronic menace.

 Unfortunately, gathering the information you need to report spammers is not easy.
 You need the message's header information, which is hidden by default.
 Using the header info, you would need to identify each mail server and mail relay server through which the message passed on its way to you.
 You may need to discover the registrar of the domain of a server that sent the spam.

 Then you have to find the spam-reporting email address or Web page of each entity to which you wish to report the spam message.
 Abuse.net may be able to help, but it does not include every contact for every domain on the Internet.
+You can't report spam or spammers to Abuse.net, but it can assist in correctly identifying the origin of an unwanted message, and help you direct your complaint to the right place.

-Unfortunately, a majority of spam is now sent from the computers of unsuspecting users who have been infected with malware.
+Unfortunately, a lot of spam is sent from the computers of unsuspecting users who have been infected with malware.
 Millions of ordinary home computers are enslaved in botnets, remotely controlled by cyber criminals who hide in the dark corners of the Internet.
-You’ll end up reporting some poor schmoe running Windows Vista, instead of the actual spammer behind the curtain.
+You’ll end up reporting some poor schmoe running Windows 98, instead of the actual spammer behind the curtain.
 So in most cases, retaliation against spammers just isn’t worth the trouble.
 Hours of valuable time can be consumed to report one spam message.
 If you don't want to spend your entire waking life snitching on spammers, there are a few other options.

 Spam Reporting Options